jeremyjcheng/recipe_rating_predictor/README.md

 Here we want to examine cooking time split into bins against average recipe rating:
 <iframe
     src="graphs/fig_4.html"
-    width="800"
+    width="1000"
-    height="600"
+    height="800"
     frameborder="0"
 ></iframe>

 Above we see a faint trend that ratings decrease through each time bin.
-In order to confirm this we want to see the mean rating for each time bin:
+In order to confirm this we want to see the mean rating for each time bin:<br>
 | time_bin   |   avg_recipe_rating |
 |:-----------|--------------------:|
 | 0-10 min   |             4.68662 |